Margaret Stanley (virologist): Advocacy

-Awards and honours
+Awards and honors

 In 2004, Stanley was awarded an OBE for services to virology.
 In 2010, she was given the Lifetime Achievement Award by the American Society for Colposcopy and Cervical Pathology (ASCCP) for her contributions to cervical cancer and cervical precancers research.
 She also holds a lifetime award for achievement from the International Papillomavirus Society.
+In 2023, Stanley received the Maurice Hilleman Award from the International Papillomavirus Society.